Hunter Zolomon: DC Rebirth

-In the DC Rebirth relaunch, when Iris West seemingly kills Eobard in the 25th century, a cloaked figure called the Judge sends the Renegades back in time to arrest Iris.
+In DC's 2011 relaunch of its monthly titles DC Rebirth relaunch, when Iris West seemingly kills Eobard in the 25th century, a cloaked figure called the Judge sends the Renegades back in time to arrest Iris.
 The hooded man is revealed to be Zolomon proclaiming that the only way to make the Flashes better heroes is to pit them in a war where they will experience tragedy.
 Zolomon muses that he sees Wally as the 'true' Flash, reflecting that Barry's ability to accept death is the crucial difference between Barry and Wally as the Flash (feeling that Wally goes into situations determined to survive) and musing that this difference is how he will provoke his planned war.

 It is revealed that Thawne brought Zolomon into the 25th century as part of Zolomon's prior suggestion in Flash: Rebirth that they could help each other be better, the two manipulating the Renegades and agreeing on the need for the Flashes to take a different approach, but they soon parted ways because Thawne felt that, in the end, Zolomon still had faith that the Flashes could be what he imagined them to be whereas Thawne had given up on that idea.
 After Thawne's 'death', Zolomon finally concedes to Thawne's ideas, returning to his appearance as Zoom and proclaiming that he will provoke the Flashes to war if they will not cooperate with his vision themselves.
 He subsequently draws Wally to him, claiming that he has lost his powers and regained his sanity, and provokes Wally's memories of lost children, convincing Wally that the Speed Force must be sacrificed to release the other speedsters—including Impulse (Bart Allen) and Max Mercury—who are trapped within it, provoking Barry and Wally to war against each other due to their conflicting views on Zolomon's advice.
 The situation escalates when Barry and Wally's conflict breaks the Speed Force, allowing Zolomon to draw on the energies of the Strength Force and the Sage Force as The Flash.
 When he tries to use these powers to set history to his own design, he is pursued by the Flashes and lost when he breaks the Speed Force, leaving his location unknown and rendering the Flashes unable to travel through time.

 Death to the Speed Force

 Now the only Speedster capable of multiversal travel, Zolomon kills Flashes across dimensions and terrorizes Gorilla City.
 After assimilating the Still Force, Zolomon reveals to Barry that the combined forces create the Forever Force, which gives him omniscience.
 However, Barry convinces Zolomon to sacrifice himself to repair the Speed Force and defeat the Black Flash.

-It is later revealed that Zolomon survived, but was imprisoned in the Speed Force.
+In a 2023 storyline, it is revealed that Zolomon survived, but was imprisoned in the Speed Force.
 There, he was forced to relive his past before escaping, resuming his mission to torment Wally.